Type 63 anti-aircraft gun

-The Type 63 and Type 65 are Chinese self-propelled anti-aircraft gun based on the china type 58(T-34-85 produced in china) medium tank chassis.
+The Type 63 and Type 65 are Chinese self-propelled anti-aircraft gun based on the Soviet T-34-76 or T-34-85 medium tank chassis.

 Description

-The Type 63 is a Type 58 produced by China converted into an anti-aircraft vehicle, armed with Chinese twin 37 mm Type 61 AA guns.
-The related Type 65 variant was instead based on the Type 58 chassis.
+The Type 63 is a T-34-76 Obr.1943 produced by UralVagonZavod converted into an anti-aircraft vehicle, armed with Chinese twin 37 mm Type 61 AA guns.
+The related Type 65 variant was instead based on the T-34-85 chassis.
 None of the original Type 63's survive today.

-The Type 65 retained the hull from the Type 58 but the turret was replaced by an open-top box turret armed with twin Type 61 37mm anti-aircraft guns.
+The Type 65 retained the hull from the T-34-85 but the turret was replaced by an open-top box turret armed with twin Type 61 37mm anti-aircraft guns.
 The guns were loaded manually with 5-round clips.
 While the Type 65 was on par with contemporary anti-aircraft systems, such as the M42 Duster, due to the lack of hydraulic elevation systems, the guns had to be elevated manually.
 Because of this, the Type 65 was ineffective against fast moving, low flying aircraft, and while it proved somewhat effective in the ground support anti-armour role, it was ineffective against then-modern main battle tank armour of the Vietnam War.